 On an edifying note following the enmity of election season, both the president and Mitt Romney were gracious in victory and defeat Tuesday night.
 Both highlighted the need now to stop the party line bickering and work together on the very real problems this country faces.

 While Romney said in his concession speech that he will "pray that the president will be successful in guiding our nation," we encourage him to also actively work with his Republican compatriots in the coming days so that the president may in fact be successful in leading the country.
-Romney will have some political notoriety in months to come, and we would urge him to use that glimmer to dissuade the GOP ranks from continuing to work against the president,
+Romney will have some political notoriety in months to come, and we would urge him to use that glimmer to dissuade the GOP ranks from continuing to work against the president, the precedent of which was a major stumbling block in Obama’s first term.

 To the voters, everyone can take a deep breath.
 The bickering of the campaign season is done, and now the real toiling begins.